garrettdreyfus/BetaSpiralInverse/README.md

 Hello and welcome to the beta spiral inverse toolbox.
 The purpose of this library is to provide a set of tools to allow people to conduct beta spiral inverses, in the fashion of "The abyssal and deep circulation of the Northeast Pacific Basin" (Hauta 2018)

-## Fist steps - creating profiles!
+## First steps - creating profiles!
 This toolbox takes in data in the form of Profile objects.
 To construct a Profile object requires a set of potential temperatures, salinity readings, and pressures.
 Each profile should also be given a unique id, and can be provided with a cruise name.

 Below is an example construction of a profile object